 Our amended and restated certificate of incorporation authorizes 1,000,000 shares of preferred stock and provides that shares of preferred stock may be issued from time to time in one or more series.
 Our board of directors will be authorized to fix the voting rights, if any, designations, powers, preferences, the relative, participating, optional or other special rights and any qualifications, limitations and restrictions thereof, applicable to the shares of each series.
 Our board of directors will be able to, without stockholder approval, issue shares of preferred stock with voting and other rights that could adversely affect the voting power and other rights of the holders of the common stock and could have anti-takeover effects.
 The ability of our board of directors to issue shares of preferred stock without stockholder approval could have the effect of delaying, deferring or preventing a change of control of us or the removal of existing management.
-We have no preferred stock, we cannot assure you that we will not do so in the future.
+We have no preferred shares outstanding at the date hereof.
+Although we do not currently intend to issue any shares of preferred stock, we cannot assure you that we will not do so in the future.
 No shares of preferred stock are being issued or registered in this offering.